Search

 Reviewed by: Brian Daniel Schuh

 This book review is going to examine some objections that persons of the traditional Jewish faith, as well as Noahides who accept the Torah tradition and its 7 Noahide Commandments for Non-Jews, might have to 12 Step fellowships.
-Ultimately, I will follow Rabbi Taub’s example in giving my endorsement to the 12 Steps for Noahides, that they can permissibly join this version of the recovery movement if they so desire.
+Ultimately, I will follow Rabbi Taub’s example in giving my endorsement to the 12 Steps for Noahides.
+They can permissibly join this version of the recovery movement if they so desire.
 But I will not do so without expressing my objections, concerns, warnings and reservations.

 The following are the 12 Steps as originally published by Alcoholics Anonymous:[2]